IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-Behind the scenes, the sample app makes the following UID2 SDK API call.
+Behind the scenes, the development app makes the following UID2 SDK API call.
 This call sends a request to the UID2 service to generate an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> (a UID2 token and associated values) for the email/phone input:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>